 - the right of access, the right to rectification, right to erasure or the right to restriction of processing regarding your stored data

 - the right to object to the processing of your data

-- the right to data portability as set forth in the provisions of the Data Protection Law
+- the right to data portability as set forth in the provisions of the data protection laws and regulations

 7. Are you obliged to provide data?

 You must provide such personal data which is necessary to establish and maintain our business relationship, as well as the information which we are legally required to collect.

 If you are not willing to provide this data to us, in most cases we are obliged to refuse to enter into a contract with you or to process your order.
 In such cases, we are no longer able to execute an existing contract and must therefore terminate it.

 However, you are not obliged to grant permission to process your data in the case of data that is not relevant for the fulfilment of the contract, or is not required for this purpose by legal and/or regulatory authorities.